naturalis/arise-sequencing-nanopore/README.md

 ![](https://github.com/naturalis/arise-sequencing-nanopore/blob/main/images/Nanopore_boxplot.png)

 ## consensus calling with NGSpeciesID
-From within the folder of insect \*.fastq files (obtained with [demultiplex amplicons](#demultiplex-amplicons-('specimens')-within-datasets-(bash)) [ngspid.sh](https://github.com/naturalis/arise-sequencing-nanopore/blob/main/scripts/ngspid.sh) was used to run NGSpeciesID.sh with --ont (= --k 13 --w 20) and --medaka parameters on each fastq file.
-Subsequently [Collect_fas.sh](https://github.com/naturalis/arise-sequencing-nanopore/blob/main/scripts/collect_fas.sh) was used  to collect all output files (consensus fasta) and move them to a separate folder (out_sum).
+From within the folder of insect \*.fastq files (obtained with [demultiplex amplicons](https://github.com/naturalis/arise-sequencing-nanopore#demultiplex-amplicons-specimens-within-datasets-bash)) [ngspid.sh](https://github.com/naturalis/arise-sequencing-nanopore/blob/main/scripts/ngspid.sh) was used to run NGSpeciesID.sh with --ont (= --k 13 --w 20) and --medaka parameters on each fastq file.
+Subsequently [collect_fas.sh](https://github.com/naturalis/arise-sequencing-nanopore/blob/main/scripts/collect_fas.sh) was used  to collect all output files (consensus fasta) and move them to a separate folder (out_sum).

 ## remarks
 By demultiplexing in a stepwise fashion (datasets -> amplicons), only the presence of index sequences is scored,